Are they the same?

 In a nutshell, healthy building eliminates the use of harmful materials inside a home to create a wellness supporting living environment.
 While green building focuses on reducing the negative impacts of construction materials on the earth's environment.
 Both are very important to improving the lives of humanity, with two very different sets of goals.

 And while there is some overlap between the two, they are not the same thing.
 Put simply, if you're thinking about building, remodeling or even decorating a home, don't get caught up in the myths about what you need to use (or not use) to make it happen.
 Do your research, keep a clear head, and make sure you're getting the best information before you start construction.
 Your family's health (and your wallet) will thank you for it.
+At least, that's our philosophy at JS2 Partners Healthy Home Builders.

-Most of us know that it's important to eat healthy and exercise regularly in order to maintain their health.
+Most of us know that it's important to eat healthy and exercise regularly in order to maintain our health.
 But did you know that the buildings we live and work in can also have a significant impact on our health?

 Healthy building is an emerging field that focuses on using materials and methods that put occupant health front and center.
 As healthy home builders, our primary goal is to promote healthy living for a home’s occupants, which includes people, animals, and even plants.

 Healthy buildings are constructed with nontoxic materials for everything from what’s inside the walls to the visible surfaces around the interior.
 Things like flooring, glues, paints, cabinets, insulation, and more, are chosen because they don’t emit dangerous chemicals into the air.
 The goal is to use design and construction methods which have a positive impact on the wellbeing of the family and pets that live inside.
-Plus things like weatherproofing and waterproofing around a home are optimized, so the people inside can play, relax, cook, sleep and work with maximum productivity.
-What's not to love about being confident that your space is built to make you feel good.
+Plus, things like weatherproofing and waterproofing around a home are optimized, so the people inside can play, relax, cook, sleep and work with maximum productivity.
+What's not to love about being confident that your space is built to make you feel good?

 So where does that leave green?